Kristy Wright

-Biography
+Early life

 Wright was born in Sydney, Australia, the oldest child in her family, with three stepbrothers and two half-sisters.
 Hoping to win a contest for acting lessons, she sent in her photograph and ended up with a full year's paid tuition.

+Career

 Her first part was a guest role in Police Rescue.
 From 1995 until 1999 she played the part of Chloe Richards in the Australian soap opera Home and Away and briefly returned to this role in June 2005, when her character died from an embolism resulting from a car accident.

 Following Home and Away she starred in Chuck Finn, Above the Law and Something in the Air.
 She went on to feature in Crash Palace as well as a political satire called Corridors of Power.
 Following this success she was picked up to feature in an American TV show, Beastmaster as a ninja warrior.
 She also appeared in a short film, Sweet Dreams.

-She worked on an episode of Sir Arthur Conan Doyle's – The Lost World, and has also featured in the Australian drama, The Alice.
+She worked on an episode of Sir Arthur Conan Doyle’s – The Lost World, and has also featured in the Australian drama, The Alice.
 She had a minor role as the hand maiden Moteé in Star Wars: Episode III – Revenge of the Sith.

+Personal life

+Wright dated fellow Home and Away alumni, the late Dieter Brummer, from 1995 (when she was 17) for several years, after their tenure on the series overlapped for a year.
+They remained friends after their split.
+After his death in 2021, she honoured him on her Instagram page with a series of photos from their time together.

-She moved to Los Angeles in 2006 to pursue acting in Hollywood as the logical next step in her career.
+Wright moved to Los Angeles in 2006 to pursue acting in Hollywood as the logical next step in her career.
 However, she eventually decided to quit acting in order to focus on other interests and start a family.

-On 8 August 2013, she gave birth to Jai Wright (né Jacoby), during her 27th week of pregnancy.
-Jai weighed in at only 2 lbs 4 oz and 14 1/2 inches long.
+On 8 August 2013, she gave birth to a son, during her 27th week of pregnancy.
+He weighed 2lbs 4oz and was 14.5 inches long.

-She is a single mother and has since moved back to Australia with her son.